 A Melange (french meaning mixture) is a coffee infused with cocoa.

-The Jagatee or Jagertee is a specialty from Tyrol, it has been popularized due to the not-so-awesome Apre Ski Party scean.
+The Jagatee or Jagertee is a specialty from Tyrol, it has been popularized due to the not-so-awesome Apre Ski Party scene.

-Jagatee is infused by schnapps, rum, wine, tea, orange slices and spices.
+Jagatee is infused with schnapps, rum, wine, tea, orange slices, and spices.

 Austrian rum is prepared from sugar beets by a company called Stroh.
 They make some of the strongest liquor, at 80%.